derricklor/comp5130/README.md

 1. In the client folder, run ```npm run dev``` to start the client.
 2. Navigate to localhost:3000 in any web browser.

+#  List of Supported Features
+1. View database of supported movies.
+2. Display basic details of the movie.
+3. Create an account.
+4. Login using an account.
+5. Admin accounts can add, edit, or delete movie entries.
+6. View most top-rated movies.
+7. View of recently released movies.
+8. Guests and users can search for movies in the database.